 The solution: Big Ears may still be applied but you must be fully aware of the above-mentioned points and act accordingly.
-To avoid the stall, simply use half speed-bar (this is sufficient) to increase the speed and decrease the angle of incidence.
+To avoid the stall, simply use half speed-bar (50% is sufficient) to increase the speed and decrease the angle of incidence.
 This should allow you to maintain sufficient speed to prevent the stall.
-Take care not to pull the brakes while making the ears as this will make a stall more likely!
+It is important to remember not to use the brakes during Big Ears.